 Look for leaves with yellow and brown spots, and the outer edges might turn brown.

 Next, look at the top leaves, the newest growth on the plant.
 You might also notice signs of a calcium deficiency on the new leaves.
 They could be stunted, smaller than average, or have a crinkled appearance.

-You might also find a black or brown slimy mess when taking the plant out of the ground or container.
+You might also find a slimy black or brown mess when taking the plant from the ground or container.
 A calcium deficiency causes serious problems for the plant because it prevents the roots from absorbing the nutrients and water needed.

 Let’s not forget the most common sign of a calcium deficiency – blossom end rot.

 Blossom end rot is one of the most common signs.
 It happens when the soil lacks the needed amount of calcium for the fruits to develop properly.
 Then, the fruits develop a black, wet-looking lesion on the end opposite the stem, where the blossom was original.